cmda-minor-web-1718/web-app-from-scratch-17-18/README.md

 ![Visual flow][visualflow]

 ### What am I most proud of?
-Actually coming this far is what I'm most proud of.
+Actually, coming this far is what I'm most proud of.
 It was really difficult, but I didn't give up.
 I asked for a lot of help and I dived into the code.

 ### What do I find most disappointing
 What I did find most disappointing was my lack of skill.
 I had to ask for help A LOT of times and I felt bad about it.
-I need to improve my own skill.
+I need to improve my own skill to keep up with what is coming.